About the Megatherium Society

-The Society’s websites, BugsInTheNews and BudsInTheNews, are accessible to all who have the ability to access the Internet.
-The Society also e-mails, to its membership, a periodic newsletter describing new articles, subjects under present research, and calls for papers and information on specific topics of present interest and concern.
+The Society’s websites, BugsInTheNews, BudsInTheNews, BodsInTheNews, (and, soon to come, are ChemInTheNews [news about organic and inorganic chemistry], HerbsInTheNews [news about herbs, organic gardening, terpenes, herbal extracts, and related topics], and more) are accessible to all who have the ability to access the Internet.
+The Society will also soon begin to e-mail, to its official membership, a periodic newsletter describing new articles, subjects under present research, and calls for papers and information on specific topics of present interest and concern.

 In so doing, the Society promotes the unfettered observation and documentation of nature, in all her various departments.
 The Society claims but one devotion, to the immortal spirit of Veritas, i.e., the cause of Truth.
 That devotion is circumscribed only by the good and proper bounds of prudent scientific inquiry.
 Thus the Society’s object mirrors the declaration made by William Stimpson, founder of the 19th century Megatherium club, when he dedicated himself and his fellows to seeking truth on a path illuminated solely by those investigatory tenets peculiar to the sciences.